Evelyn Carmen Ramos: Internships

 Ramos held internships at Art Institute of Chicago, Brooklyn Museum, Metropolitan Museum of Art, and was a fellow in the Smithsonian Latino Museum Studies Program.
 Ramos was a public programs educator at the Brooklyn Museum.
 She later worked at the Newark Museum of Art in New Jersey as an assistant curator.

 Smithsonian

-Ramos joined the Smithsonian American Art Museum (SAAM) as the acting chief curator and curator of Latinx art in 2010 until her departure in 2021.
+Ramos joined the Smithsonian American Art Museum (SAAM) as the acting chief curator and curator of Latino art in 2010 until her departure in 2021.
 At SAAM, she organized several different exhibits, including “Our America: The Latino Presence in American Art” in 2013, “Down These Mean Streets: Community and Place in Urban Photography” in 2017, “Tamayo: The New York Years" in 2017-18, and “¡Printing the Revolution!
 The Rise and Impact of Chicano Graphics, 1965 to Now” in 2021.
-During her time at SAAM, Ramos has doubled the Latinx collections.
+During her time at SAAM, Ramos has doubled the Latino collections.

 The National Gallery of Art

 Ramos was appointed as chief curatorial and conservation officer at the National Gallery of Art on May 13, 2021.
 Ramos is the first woman and the first person of color to be the chief curatorial and conservation officer at the National Gallery of Art.
-She will begin her role in August 2021.